Nanda-123/Js_BackendProject/Readme.md

 4.ApiError and ApiResponse: Supporting classes used to handle and format API errors and responses consistently.

 *bcrypt : A library to help you hash passwords.

+* EXPORT :
+1.Use export default:
+When the module primarily focuses on exporting a single value.
+For simplicity when there's only one export.

+2. Use export { router }: router IS NAME OS ROUTER When the module has multiple exports.
+To enforce consistent naming and clarity. import with same name and curly braces

+2.1 Key Features of Named Exports:
+You must use the same name when importing (or use as to alias it).
+Useful when exporting multiple values from the same module.

+3. export default router;
+makes the router object the default export of the module.
+This means you can import it in another file without using curly braces, and you can name the imported value whatever you like.